catmcgee/plata-mia/README.md

 **Privacy-Preserving Cross-Chain Payments**

-Plata Mia enables private, unlinkable payments using stealth addresses with cross-chain balance verification through Hyperbridge and notifications with XX Network.
+Plata Mia enables anyone to have spendable stealth balances on Asset Hub that are unlinkable to their wallet or other stealth balances.

 ---